William Friedkin

-His other films include the drama The Boys in the Band (1970), the thriller Sorcerer (1977), the crime comedy drama The Brink's Job (1978), the crime thriller Cruising (1980), the neo-noir thriller To Live and Die in L.A.
-(1985), the psychological horror film Bug (2006) and the black comedy Killer Joe (2011).
+Friedkin's other films in the 1970s and 1980s include the drama The Boys in the Band (1970), considered a milestone of queer cinema; the originally deprecated, now lauded thriller Sorcerer (1977); the crime comedy drama The Brink's Job (1978); the controversial thriller Cruising (1980); and the neo-noir thriller To Live and Die in L.A.
+(1985).
+Although Friedkin's works suffered an overall commercial and critical decline in the late 1980s, his last three feature films, all based on plays, were positively received by critics: the psychological horror film Bug (2006), the crime film Killer Joe (2011), and the legal drama film The Caine Mutiny Court-Martial (2023), released two months after his death.
+He also worked extensively as an opera director from 1998 until his death, and directed various television films and series episodes for television.

-Early life
+Early life and education

-Friedkin was born in Chicago, Illinois, the son of Rachael (née Green) and Louis Friedkin.
+Friedkin was born in Chicago, Illinois, on August 29, 1935, the son of Rachael (née Green) and Louis Friedkin.
 His father was a semi-professional softball player, merchant seaman, and men's clothing salesman.
-His mother, whom Friedkin called "a saint", was an operating room registered nurse.
-His parents were Jewish emigrants from Ukraine.
-His grandparents, parents, and other relatives fled Ukraine during a particularly violent anti-Jewish pogrom in 1903.
+His mother, whom Friedkin called "a saint," was a nurse.
+His parents were Jewish emigrants from Ukraine, in the Russian empire.
+His grandparents, parents, and other relatives fled Russia during a particularly violent anti-Jewish pogrom in 1903.
 Friedkin's father was somewhat uninterested in making money, and the family was generally lower middle class while he was growing up.
 According to film historian Peter Biskind, "Friedkin viewed his father with a mixture of affection and contempt for not making more of himself."
-According to his memoir, The Friedkin Connection, Friedkin had the utmost affection for his father.

-Friedkin attended public schools in Chicago.
-He enrolled at Senn High School, where he played basketball well enough to consider turning professional.
-However he was not a serious student and barely received grades good enough to graduate, which he did at the age of 16.
-According to Friedkin, this was because of social promotion and not because he was bright.
+After attending public schools in Chicago, Friedkin enrolled at Senn High School, where he played basketball well enough to consider turning professional.
+He was not a serious student and barely received grades good enough to graduate, which he did at the age of 16.
+He said this was because of social promotion and not because he was bright.